-The firearms and throwing sports programs and each range must be adequately supervised by qualified persons.
+If offered, the range and target activities program and each range is adequately staffed by qualified persons.

 - A. Program supervision.
-The firearms program is supervised by a shooting sports director, at least 21 years of age, who holds a valid certificate of training from the Shooting Sports section of National Camping School, unless as noted below. - The shooting sports director must hold current National Camping School and NRA instructor credentials in each firearm discipline (rifle [also includes pellets and BBs], shotgun, muzzleloading, and pistol) offered at the camp. - 2.
-For long-term camps, the shooting sports director must be in camp when any firearms range is in use. - 3.
-An NCS-trained shooting sports director is not required if the camp only offers a BB, chalk ball, pellet rifles or airsoft program and no other firearms shooting sports program. - 4.
-If an individual trained as a BSA shooting sports director is not available, the camp may be granted a waiver so that the shooting sports program may be operated for one season only by currently certified instructors from military, law enforcement, or 4-H, or NRA instructors for the discipline in which they hold such certification.
-Evidence of certification shall include a current military range control card, law enforcement instructor credentials from the NRA or state certifying entity, 4-H instructor credentials and/or NRA civilian (other than LE) instructor credentials. - B. Range supervision.
-At all times a firearms range at a camp is in operation, one or more qualified persons shall be present at the range who meet the requirements in the Firearms Range Supervision Chart (next page) applicable to the firearms being used.
+The range and target activities program is supervised by a range activities director, at least 21 years of age, who holds a valid certificate of training from the Range and Target Activities Section of National Camping School (NCS), except as noted below. - 1.
+The range activities director must hold current USA Level 1 Archery and National Rifle Association (NRA) instructor credentials in each firearm discipline (rifle [also includes BBs and pellets], shotgun, muzzleloading, and pistol) offered at the camp. - 2.
+For long-term camps, the range activities director must be present in camp when any firearms range is in use. - An NCS-trained range activities director is not required if the camp only offers archery and throwing sports under Standard PS-213 and only offers a BB device, chalk ball, or Airsoft program and no other firearms activities under Standard PS-214. - 4.
+If an NCS-trained range activities director is not available but required, the camp may be granted a waiver-by-rule so that the range and target activities program may be operated for one season by a currently certified military, law enforcement, 4-H, or NRA (ML4) instructor.
+Evidence of certification shall include a military range control card, law enforcement instructor credentials from the NRA or state certifying entity, 4-H instructor credentials and/or NRA instructor credentials.
+NRA coach credentials do not qualify.
+All credentials must be current; if no expiration date is stated, the credential must have been issued within 5 years before the end of the camping season at which the individual would serve. - B. Range supervision.
+At all times a range and target activities range at a camp is in operation, one or more qualified persons shall be present at the range who meet the requirements of the Range Supervision Chart applicable to the devices, firearms, archery or throwing sport equipment being used.
 The range supervisor is responsible for safety and adherence to all applicable standards, policies and procedures.
+All required certifications must be current from the certifying agency.